 Include one call to action and keep it near the top of your email.
 If you’re creating multiple calls to actions it may complicate the user.
 Be straightforward and tell your readers where you want them to go.
 The call to action should be a button or a link, so make sure it’s easy to find and easy to click on.

 3. Simple design and content

 Clear message and simple design are the best way to go for any email marketing campaign, especially when your readers are viewing on a mobile device.
 Keep the design clean and focus on the call to action.

 4. Don’t overuse images

-Images in an email should follow the one to three rule, anymore than that are unnecessary.
-Only use images that makes the most sense to your email.
+Images in an email should follow the one to three rule, any more than that are unnecessary.
+Only use images that make the most sense to your email.
 Another topic to take into consideration is that a few mobile devices such as Android, turn off images by default.
-So you must be prepared for your some audiences to not even see your images.
-If you’re adding to many pictures, and your email does not display them, your email will have a lot of white spaces.
-Then your email will not look professional on desktop or even mobile view.
+So you must be prepared for some audiences to not even see your images.
+If you’re adding too many pictures, and your email does not display them, your email will have a lot of white spaces.
+Then your email will not look professional on a desktop or even mobile view.
 We highly recommend including descriptions to your images to let your audience know what the pictures are about if it not displayed.